svigerske/trac-to-github/migration-from-trac-to-Git**b.md

 - For reviewing a change:
   - **instead of looking at the patchbot**, use the [Checks on GitHub Actions](https://trac.sagemath.org/wiki/ReleaseTours/sage-9.6#BuildsandchecksofticketbranchesonGitHubActions), which are already available on Trac since the Sage 9.6 series; the status of the check runs will be clearer on GitHub [than on Trac](https://trac.sagemath.org/ticket/33818)
   - **instead of copy-pasting parts of the diff of a branch to a comment**, use [pull request reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews): You can add comments directly to changed lines
+  - **instead of changing the status of the ticket** (i.e. "positive review" or "needs work"), choose the [correct type of your pull request review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#submitting-your-review) (i.e. "approve" vs "request changes")
   - for trying the branch of a PR locally, **instead of using `git trac try TICKETNUMBER`**, use [`git fetch origin pull/PULL_REQUEST_ID/head:LOCAL_BRANCH_NAME`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally)

 - For organizing, **instead of using meta-tickets**: